 Below is a screenshot of how Valifys savings tracking tool calculates and displays this type of information for you.
 These are the same data points that you would want to track in Excel if you were doing this on your own.

 The information below is a hypothetical savings project we built around food products (not food distribution):

 In the above example, the new food (and beverages) contracts started on July 1, 2014.
 The tool then compared the new spend to the previous six months with the blue line in the graph being the actual monthly spend and the grey dotted line being the six month average spend.
 The green line is the actual spend after the contracts launched.

 The Realized Savings graph calculates how much you are saving (or not) for a specific time period after the launch (in this case, three months).
 The Spending Details section below the graphs displays the specific monthly data points.
 If you were paying a contingency fee to a consultant for example, you could use the Cumulative Savings number ($150,413) to calculate your payment based on REALIZED savings and not just expected savings.

 The Planned Savings section has all of the specific details that were added to this project.
 You can add/remove subcategories and remove vendors from the scope of the project if needed.
 You can also input expected savings at the individual subcategory level if it makes sense.

-This is a powerful tool that is helping hospitals actually calculate implemented savings for the first time.
+This is a powerful tool that is helping hospitals actually calculate implemented savings in purchased services for the first time.

-Whether you are using Excel or the latest technology, it is imperative that you have some solution in place to make sure your preferred vendors are being utilized and standardized across your entire organization.
+Whether you are using Excel or the Valify technology, it is imperative that you have a process in place to make sure your preferred vendors are being utilized and standardized across your entire organization.

 These are easy savings to be had.
 Why start a new project if you haven't standardized or implemented the previous ones?